Ciela-Institute/caustics/paper.md

 realistic scenario we reach the saturation limit of the GPU memory at 100 samples and could no longer simultaneously model all the systems, we thus entered a linear regime in runtime just like the CPU sampling does for any number of simulations.
+The V100 GPUs have 16 GB of memory, with 100 images at 128x128 resolution, upsampled on each axis by 4 times (16 times the memory), and 64bit precision each operation requires approximately 200MB of storage.
+Since gravitational lensing requires a number of intermediate calculations[^1] such as computing FFTs for convolution, plus PyTorch overhead, this will fill the GPU.
+An A100 GPU with 80GB of memory would be able to go much further before saturating, staying in the flat scaling region longer and giving even further performance improvements over CPU computations.
 Nonetheless, it is possible to easily achieve over 100X speedup over CPU performance, making GPUs by far the most efficient method to perform large lensing computations such as running many MCMC chains or sampling many lensing realizations (e.g. for training machine learning models).

+[^1] "kernlizing" operations by packing multiple mathematical operations into a single call to the GPU can both reduce the memory load and increase the speed of such calculations.
+This is an avenue for further growth for caustics.

 # User experience